aamirshaadalam/pet-store/README.md

 ### Pets page

-The `Pets` page has displays a paginated list of all the pets available at the pet store in a tabular form.
+The `Pets` page displays a paginated list of all the pets available at the pet store in a tabular form.

 ##### The user can perform following actions:

 - View a list of pets available at the pet store
-- View more info about a pet by clicking on the pet name in the tabe.
-This will take the user pet info screen that contains a `pet name`, a dummy image and some dummy info about the pet.
+- View more info about a pet by clicking on the `pet name` in the tabe.
+This takes the user to the _Pet Info_ screen that contains a `pet name`, a dummy image and some dummy info about the pet.
 - Add a new pet to the store
 - Delete an existing pet
 - Edit an existing pet